AutoICD API

 Frequently Asked Questions

-ICD-10-CM code W59 represents "Contact with other nonvenomous reptiles".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code W59 represents “Contact with other nonvenomous reptiles”.
+It is classified under Chapter 21: External Causes of Morbidity and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is W59 a billable code?